-So began one of modern gaming's most colourful franchises, designed and delivered by Crash Bandicoot creators Naughty Dog.
+So began one of modern gaming's most colorful franchises, designed and delivered by Crash Bandicoot creators Naughty Dog.
 2007's Drake's Fortune was followed in 2009 by Among Thieves and in 2011 by the PlayStation 3 trilogy concluding Drake's Deception, the end of which sees Nathan and his friends flying away into the sunset.
-There have been spin-offs, too – Fight for Fortune, a card game for the Vita, and Drake's Fortune prequel Golden Abyss, also for Sony's handheld.
+There have been spin-offs, too—Fight for Fortune, a card game for the Vita, and Drake's Fortune prequel Golden Abyss, also for Sony's handheld.
 But the "main" series, the three PS3 releases, have played a little like present-day versions of the Indiana Jones movies before Shia LaBeouf showed up, possessing fast-paced plots and spectacular set-pieces, while all the time wearing a smile as the sparks fly.

-'Uncharted 4: A Thief's End', story trailer
+'Uncharted 4: A Thief's End,' story trailer

-"My life has been full of life-threatening adventures, including being stabbed twice and shot once," says Dr E Lee Spence, a pioneer in the field of underwater archaeology, a world-renowned treasure hunter, and just about as close to an actual living, breathing Nathan Drake as you're ever going to find.
-Born in 1947 and a graduate of the University of South Carolina before completing his doctorate at the College of Marine Arts, Dr Spence discovered his first shipwreck at 12 years old and has been hooked on the hunt ever since.
+"My life has been full of life-threatening adventures, including being stabbed twice and shot once," says Dr. E Lee Spence, a pioneer in the field of underwater archaeology, a world-renowned treasure hunter, and just about as close to an actual living, breathing Nathan Drake as you're ever going to find.
+Born in 1947 and a graduate of the University of South Carolina before completing his doctorate at the College of Marine Arts, Dr. Spence discovered his first shipwreck at 12 years old and has been hooked on the hunt ever since.
 His continuing story sounds as if it could be lifted straight from the pages of a novel.
-Indeed, he's written his share of non-fiction books – and is currently writing another, on shipwrecks of the Bahamas.
+Indeed, he's written his share of non-fiction books—and is currently writing another, on shipwrecks of the Bahamas.

-I spoke to Dr Spence about his career, his passion, to plot the surprising parallels between a lifetime of adventure on screen, and another that hasn't had time for distractions like video games.
-This is a long read, because everything Dr Spence told me was fascinating.
+I spoke to Dr. Spence about his career, his passion, to plot the surprising parallels between a lifetime of adventure on screen, and another that hasn't had time for distractions like video games.
+This is a long read, because everything Dr. Spence told me was fascinating.
 So get comfortable.

 VICE: Tell me what stirred your obvious fascination with seeking out treasure?
 Was it something in stories you'd read, or some discovery in the real world that triggered this love of questing for sunken ships and seeing what lies with them?

-Dr E Lee Spence: My father was in military intelligence and, like some of the spies in those novels, he relaxed by working in his garden.
+Dr. E Lee Spence: My father was in military intelligence and, like some of the spies in those novels, he relaxed by working in his garden.
 When I was four or five, we lived in Paris, France, and one day while digging in his garden he found a Stone Age bead and a flint projectile point.
 He showed them to me, and my two older brothers, and we were soon rooting around trying to find our own treasures.

-The following year, we visited family at Daytona, Florida.
+The following year, we visited family in Daytona, Florida.
 My father soon had me collecting seashells and taught me all the scientific names.
 More importantly, he showed me how to cup my hands above my eyes and trap air as I ducked my head below the waves.
 The resulting bubble served as a crude facemask, and I could actually see and find things underwater.
 That became a whole new world to me.